 In the event that a test result has been reported incorrectly, an amended report is generated.
 The newly generated report denotes the corrected value and what the test value was reported previously.
 Amended reports are available immediately.

-Each month an itemized invoice / statement is generated, indicating the date of service, patient name, CPT code, test name and test charge.
+For client billing, each month an itemized invoice/statement is generated, indicating the date of service, patient name, CPT code, test name and test charge.
 When making a payment please include the invoice number on your check.

-Deaconess Hospital prepares patient bills.
+Deaconess Hospital also prepares patient bills.
 The following information is required:

 Please advise your patients that they will receive a bill for laboratory services from Deaconess Hospital.